DevExpress/devextreme-reactive/packages/dx-react-grid-material-ui/README.md

 - [PagingPanel](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/paging-panel/)
 - [DragDropContext](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/drag-drop-context/)

-The templates are defined via properties that end with the 'Template' postfix, which accept a rendering function.
+The templates are defined via properties that end with the 'Template' postfix which accept a rendering function.
 Assign a custom function to the required property to override the default rendering function.
-If you need to invoke the default behavior on certain conditions, make the custom function return `undefined`.
+The custom function should return `undefined` if you need to invoke the default behavior under certain conditions.

 ## License